cicwi/PyCorrectedEmissionCT/doc_sources/param_tuning.md

 lam_min, _ = hpt_cv.fit_loss_min(lams_reg, f_avgs)
 ```

 As mentioned above, the task execution function should accept an extra parameter, which takes the data mask indicating the cross-validation values.
-This parameter is conventionally called `b_test_mask` for historical reasons.
+This parameter is conventionally called `b_val_mask` for historical reasons.
 It's name can be changed, provided that it is also passed to the argument `mask_param_name` of the `CrossValidation` class.

 ![example of cross-validation](images/param-tuning_cross-validation.png)